 Neil is a solutions architect and developer, with a passion for web development, architecture, and security.
 He has worked in large and small IT organizations, written articles on development, and spoken at local .NET user groups.
 Neil has several Microsoft Certifications, including MCPD, MCSA, and MCSD.

-Course Overview Hi everybody.
-My name is Neil Morrissey, and welcome to my course, Enterprise Patterns: Concurrency in Business Applications.
-When more than one user tries to update the same piece of data at the same time, a whole host of concurrency errors can occur like lost updates, dirty reads, and phantom reads.
-Not only can users lose work, but strange errors can appear in everything from the user interface, to calculations, to even reports if you don't take concurrency into account when designing your application.
-In this course, we'll examine how to prevent concurrency issues at two levels.
-At the database level, we'll look at how isolation levels work in system transactions, and then at a higher level, we'll examine concurrency in business transactions, where a user performs operations that span multiple pages and post backs before committing their data.
-If someone else modifies the data during that time, work can get overwritten and lost.
-We'll be examining concurrency control for business transactions using design patterns from Martin Fowler's famous book, Patterns of Enterprise Application Architecture.
-The examples in this course are in the latest versions of ASP.
-NET Core and Entity Framework Core, but these are design patterns, you're going to learn the concepts really well, so regardless of what language and platform you code in, you'll gain an understanding of how to implement these patterns.
-Some of the major topics we'll cover include understanding and recognizing types of concurrency errors, how to handle concurrency at the database level using transactions and isolation levels, as well as features of Entity Framework Core, how to implement optimistic and pessimistic concurrency control, how to handle concurrency for groups of objects like a customer and their addresses, and how to build concurrency control into a framework in your application, so you can ensure that you and other developers on your team don't bypass your concurrency strategy.
-This is a topic that's often overlooked in system design, so knowing these patterns will add to your toolbox and make you a better application designer and developer.
-While you don't need any prior experience to follow the concepts and patterns in this course, if you want to get the most out of the demos, you'll need a basic understanding of ASP.
-NET and the Entity Framework.
-I'm really excited to show you how you can use these patterns to make your applications more robust, so I hope you'll join me on this journey to learn Enterprise Patterns: Concurrency and Business applications here on Pluralsight.
+Course Overview [Autogenerated] Hi, everybody.
+My name is Neil Morsi and welcome to my course enterprise patterns, concurrency and business applications.
+When more than one user tries to update the same piece of data at the same time, a whole host of concurrency errors can occur like lost updates, Dirty reads and Phantom reads.
+Not only can users lose work, but strange errors can appear in everything from the user interface to calculations to even reports.
+If you don't take concurrency into account when designing your application in, this course will examine how to prevent concurrency issues at two levels.
+At the database level.
+We'll look at how isolation levels work in system transactions and then, at a higher level, will examine concurrency and business transactions, where user performs operations that's banned multiple pages and post backs before committing their data.
+If someone else modifies the data during that time, work can get over written and lost.
+We'll be examining concurrency control for business transactions using design patterns from Martin Fowler's famous book Patterns of enterprise application architecture.
+The examples in this course air in the latest versions of SB dot net core an entity framework or but these air designed patterns you're gonna learn the concepts really well.
+So regardless of what language and platform you code in, you'll gain an understanding of how to implement these patterns.
+Some of the major topics will cover include understanding and recognizing types of concurrency errors.
+How to handle concurrency at the database level, using transactions and isolation levels, as well as features of entity framework or how to implement optimistic and pessimistic concurrency control.
+How to handle concurrency for groups of objects like a customer and their addresses, and how to build concurrency control into a framework in your application so you can ensure that you and other developers on your team don't bypass your concurrency strategy.
+This is a topic that's often overlooked in system design, so knowing these patterns will add to your toolbox and make you a better application.
+Designer and developer.
+Well, you don't need any prior experience to follow the concepts and patterns in this course.
+If you want to get the most out of the demos, you'll need a basic understanding of SP dot net and the entity framework.
+I'm really excited to show you how you can use these patterns to make your applications more robust so I hope you'll join me on this journey toe learn enterprise patterns, concurrency and business applications here on plural site.